systemson/container/README.md

 ## Current State
 The project is under testing for conceptual and pattern designing.
 It may (and most likely will) change a lot from the current state.

-Only after the tests are over it will have a final roadmap for a pre-realase.

 ## Instalation

 ```